lsst-dm/dmtn-224/index.rst

 Approval will be based on the institutional affiliation information collected by COmanage from the identity information released by the user's identity provider via CILogon.
 Approvers may have to reach out to the prospective user or their institution to gather additional information before deciding whether the user has data rights.

-Once the user is approved, the approver will add them to a group appropriate for their data rights access.
+Once the user is approved, they will typically be added automatically to a general users group.
+(The exact configuration may vary by deployment of the Science Platform.)
+The approver may want or need to add them to additional groups depending on their intended role.

 The user will be notified of their approval via email.
-They will then be able to return to the Science Platform deployment and log in, and CILogon will now release their username in the ``username`` claim, allowing Gafaelfawr to look up their identity information in the LDAP server populated by COmanage, assign them scopes, and allow them to continue to the Science Platform.
+They will then be able to return to the Science Platform deployment and log in, and CILogon will now release their username in the ``username`` claim, allowing Gafaelfawr to look up their identity information and group membership in the LDAP server populated by COmanage, assign them scopes, and allow them to continue to the Science Platform.

 COmanage user UI
 ^^^^^^^^^^^^^^^^